 \subsection{Experiment}

-To validate the discussion in Section \ref{keyidea} and investigate the effect of including action sequence on the different types of disturbances, we compare learning trajectories of the LSTM-TD3 algorithm are compared between with or without the past action sequence in the first input channel (see Fig. \ref{fig:lstmtd3}) in classic control "Pendulum" environment from OpenAI gym.
+To validate the discussion in Section \ref{keyidea} and investigate the effect of including action sequence, we compare learning trajectories of the LSTM-TD3 algorithm between the cases with or without the past action sequence in the first input channel (see Fig. \ref{fig:lstmtd3}) in classic control “Pendulum” environment from OpenAI gym.
 In this environment, the observation consists of three elements $\left[x,y,\dot\theta \right]$, where $x$ and $y$ represent the position of the free end of the pendulum and $\dot\theta$ is its angular velocity.
 The action is defined as the torque to be added and the agent learns to keep the pendulum upright from a random initial condition.
-The definition of the "Pendulum-v0" environment is summarized in Table \ref{tab:Pendulum-v0}.\\
+The definition of the “Pendulum-v0” environment is summarized in Table \ref{tab:Pendulum-v0}.\\

-The motivation for this work is to develop an algorithm which robustly provides optimality under the presence of disturbance.
-As summarised in Table \ref{tab:scenario}, we classified disturbance under condition into five types: “temporal bias”, “temporal sinusoidal wave”, "random sinusoidal wave", “noise” and “hidden” conditions.
-In the “temporal bias” and the “temporal sinusoidal wave” cases, the observation of $x$ and $y$ are disturbed for specific lengths and times at random time steps by additive constant biases and sinusoidal waves.
-In the "random sinusoidal wave" case, the sinusoidal wave is randomly configured at each episode and all three elements are disturbed.
+The motivation for this work is to develop an algorithm that robustly provides optimality in the presence of disturbance.
+As summarized in Table \ref{tab:scenario}, we classified disturbance under condition into five types: “temporal bias”, “temporal sinusoidal wave”, “random sinusoidal wave”, “noise” and “hidden” conditions.
+In the “temporal bias” and the “temporal sinusoidal wave” cases, the observation of $x$ and $y$ are disturbed by additive constant biases and sinusoidal waves for specific lengths and times at random time steps.
+In the “random sinusoidal wave” case, the sinusoidal wave is randomly configured at each episode and all three elements are disturbed.
 In the “noise” case, zero-mean Gaussian noise with standard deviation $\sigma$, is added to each element of the observation during the entire episode.
-In the “hidden” condition, $\dot\theta$ is removed from the observation during the whole episode and the dimension of the observation becomes two.
-Scenarios 1,2, and 3 in Table \ref{tab:scenario} are the cases where the disturbance has its dynamics and patterns could be identified from the observation.
-The other remaining two cases have no dynamics in the disturbance.
-The networks should rather work on recovering the dynamics of the system by eliminating the effect of the disturbance from the observation than establishing a model comprising the system and disturbance.
+In the “hidden” condition, $\dot\theta$ is removed from the observation during the whole episode reducing the dimension of the observation to two.
+Scenarios 1,2, and 3 in Table \ref{tab:scenario} are the cases where the disturbance has its dynamics and its dynamic patterns could be identified from the observation.
+The other two remaining cases have no dynamics in the disturbance.
+The networks should rather work on recovering the dynamics of the system by eliminating the effect of the disturbance from the observation than establishing a model that includes both the system and disturbance.

-\subsection{Results and analysis}
+\subsection{Results and Analysis}